LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Scrying.md

 Sympathy to a location shows her a broad overview of the area, analogous to a cinematic wide shot, but one that remains static.\
 Sympathy to a person or object tends to show a “close up” of the subject — the window will follow the subject if it moves, but the mage may not be able to make out details of where the subject is or who else might be present.

 When cast on a subject within sensory range, the scrying window gives the mage a view as though she were standing right next to the subject.
-The mage can move this view around as a reflexive action to view the target from any angle she wants.
+The mage can move this view around as a [[Reflexive Action]] to view the target from any angle she wants.

 Casting spells on subjects the mage can see through the window counts as viewing them remotely.